um3rella/graalsml/README.md

 # graalsml
-A Graal-like abstract language system
+A Graal-like abstract language written in Standard Meta Language